newstack-cloud/celerity-docs/docs/applications/resources/celerity-api.md

 When a VPC is not defined for the container-backed AWS, Google Cloud and Azure target environments, the default VPC for the account will be used.

 VPC annotations and links do not have any effect for serverless environments.
-Serverless APIs are managed by the cloud provider and are not deployed to a customer-managed VPC.
+Serverless APIs are managed by the cloud provider and are not deployed to a customer-managed VPC, only handlers can be deployed to VPCs in serverless environments.

 :::warning
 When a VPC is not defined for container-backed cloud environments, annotations in the `celerity/api` will apply to the default VPC for the account.